ignitz/spark-k8s-learning/README.md

 - [x] Support to parse Avro in Key and Value from Kafka
 - [ ] Try to support Protobuf.
 - [ ] Support to dynamic 'pip install' of packages
+- [x] Automatic compact files in Delta Lake
+- [x] Automatic vacuum files in Delta Lake
+- [x] Create automatic history in `_history` folder to inspect metrics like numberoffiles for each version